JeremyWurbs/dosaku/README.md

 Note that if you do not enable services, you will get the following error:

 ```
-ValueError: Dosaku requires services to be enabled.
+ServicePermissionRequired: Dosaku requires services be enabled.
 Pass in enable_services=True on init.
 ```

 This error message is very important, as services cost money.
 Thus, before continuing, it is a good idea to